-"I've seen many psychiatrists and nurse practitioners over the years, and no one has been near as helpful as Laura!
-Laura is very kind and non-judgmental and the online appointments mean I can attend my appointment during my work day.
-I highly recommend Laura."
+"I've seen many psychiatrists and nurse practitioners over the years, and no one has been near as helpful as Luana!
+Luana is very kind and non-judgmental and the online appointments mean I can attend my appointment during my work day.
+I highly recommend Luana."

-Meet Laura Mancuso, Our Psychiatric Mental Health Nurse Practitioner
+Meet Luana Rutherford, Our Psychiatric Mental Health Nurse Practitioner

 Experience and Education

-Laura treats children over the age of five, adolescents, and adults in Colorado and Arizona.
+Luana treats children over the age of five, adolescents, adults, and the geriatric population in Colorado.

-Laura works with her Colorado patients online only.
-Laura works with her Arizona patients online or in-person.
+Luana works with her Colorado patients online only.
 Online sessions are both convenient and safe for our patients during this COVID-19 pandemic.

 Luana is an in-network provider accepting the following insurances: Aetna, Cigna/Evernorth, United/Optum, Anthem/Blue Cross Blue Shield, Medicare, and Medicaid.